-This tutorial uses the threads example application to show how to use Streamline to capture and analyze profiling data from a Linux target.
+This tutorial uses the threads example application to show how to use Streamline to capture and analyze profiling data from a Linux target. threads is one of the ARMv7 Linux application examples that are provided with DS-5.
 Before capturing the data, ensure that:

 - 1. You have built the threads application. - 2.
 You know the IP address or network name of the target.
 To find the IP address, you can use the ifconfig application in a Linux console.
 The IP address is denoted by the inet addr. - 3.
-The Linux kernel on the target is configured for Streamline. - 4.
-The gator daemon is running on the target.
-If not, you can install and run gator on the target using the Setup target option in the Streamline Data view. - 5.
+The Linux kernel on the target is configured to work with Streamline. - 4.
+The gator daemon, gatord, is running on the target.
+If not, the simplest way to install and run gatord on the target is to use the Setup Target... button in the Connection Browser dialog in the Streamline Data view. - 5.
 SSH and gdbserver are running on the target.

-Note -

-For more information about building and running the threads application on a Linux target see the readme.html supplied in the same directory as the source code for the example.
+- For more information about building and running the threads application on a Linux target see the readme.html supplied in the same directory as the source code for the example. - For more information about how to configure your target for Streamline, see the Streamline User Guide.

-- 1. Launch Eclipse and open the DS-5 Debug perspective. - 2.
+- 1. Launch Eclipse for DS-5 and open the DS-5 Debug perspective. - 2.
 In the Remote Systems view, define a connection to the target using the Define a connection to remote system button ... - 3.
-Open the Streamline Data view, from the Window > Show View menu. - 4.
-In the Streamline Data view, specify the IP address or network name of the target in the Connection field.
-Alternatively, use the Browse for a target button •. - 5.
-Click on the Capture & analysis options button .
+Launch the Streamline application. - 4.
+Specify the IP address or network name of the target in the Address field.
+Alternatively, use the Browse for a target button, as shown in the following screenshot:

+Figure 4-15 Streamline Data view

+- 5. Click the Capture & analysis options button.
 In the Program Images section, select the threads image from the workspace, then select Save. - 6.
-Select Run > Debug configurations... then select the threads-gdbserver-example debug configuration.
-This configuration downloads the application to the target, starts gdbserver on the target and starts executing the application, stopping at main(). - Depending on the target platform, you might need to select the hard float (threads_hardfp) version of the executable instead of the soft float version (threads).
-Use the Files tab of the Debug Configurations dialog to change this. - 7.
-Connect to the target either by clicking on Debug in the Debug Configurations dialog, or by right clicking on the connection in the Debug Control and selecting Connect to target. - 8.
-The program stops at main().
-To start capturing data, click on the Start capture button in the Streamline Data view.
-Give the capture file a unique name. - 9.
-Press Continue to continue executing the code. - 10.
-When the application has terminated, stop the capture using the Stop capture and analyze button
+In Eclipse for DS-5, select Run > Debug configurations... then select the threads-gdbserver debug configuration.
+This configuration downloads the application to the target, starts gdbserver on the target and starts executing the application, stopping at main(). - 7.
+Connect to the target either by clicking on Debug in the Debug Configurations dialog, or by right clicking on the connection in the Debug Control and selecting Connect to target.

+- 8. The program stops at main().
+To start capturing data, switch to the Streamline application and click the Start capture button .
+Give the capture file a unique name.
+The Live view opens in Streamline, displaying the capture data in real time. - 9.
+In Eclipse for DS-5, press Continue to continue executing the code. - 10.
+When the application terminates, stop the capture in Streamline by clicking the Stop capture and analyze button ...

-Streamline automatically analyzes the capture and opens the report in the Timeline view, as shown in the following screenshot.
-You can regenerate the report for an existing capture file by double-clicking on the capture file in the Streamline Data view.
+Streamline automatically analyzes the capture data and produces a report, which it displays in the Timeline view, as shown in the following screenshot:

-Figure 2-14 Streamline analysis report for the threads application
+Figure 4-16 Streamline analysis report for the threads application

-Using ARM Streamline.
+Streamline User Guide.